Naludrag/AIT/Labo1/Labo1.md

 Disk Flags:
 ```

-As expected, the disk is not recognized because it does not have a partition table.
+As expected, the disk is not recognized because it does not have a partition table yet.

-****1.3.3 & 1.3.4 Use the mktable command to create a partition table and display the free space with the command print free****
+**1.3.3 & 1.3.4 Use the mktable command to create a partition table and display the free space with the command print free**
 ```bash
 (parted) mktable
 New disk label type? msdos